How to stop fearing AI and increase profit with technology

 If the work requires responsible decisions or a creative approach and a human is indispensable, delegate only part of the tasks to the virtual assistant.
 For example, an AI assistant can take on the estimation of a tender's technical specification: it breaks large tasks into smaller ones according to an approved pattern and calculates each stage in hours and money.
 And if the assistant encounters a non-standard request, it forwards it to a human.

-This saves time for the tender specialist — they will only need to handle the tasks where a decision can't be made without them.
+This will save the tender specialist time, since they will only need to handle the tasks where a decision cannot be made without them.

 On top of that, the number of tender bids will definitely grow.